2026 Program & Schedule

 Jennie Gilbert

 As a Founder of RedChirp, Jennie is obsessed with helping businesses meet consumers’ newly expanded expectations for virtual interactions.
 Calling and emailing may have been enough before, but now 89% of consumers want to text with businesses.
-RedChirp makes business texting easy: compliance, web chat, payments, marketing campaigns, club communications, automation, and wine industry-specific integrations to tie it all together.
+RedChirp makes business texting easy: phone numbers, compliance, web chat, payments, marketing campaigns, automation, and wine industry-specific integrations to tie it all together.
+A true nerd at heart, Jennie loves spreadsheets and a good data set to dig into, is a frequent speaker at business conferences and the co-author of two books.
+When not in the office, Jennie spends time cooking with her husband and chasing her Kindergarten-aged son.
+Her most prized possession is their well-worn, and heavily stained, wine-tasting notebook.

 Learn more about Jennie Gilbert, watch their interview.